-Courses required for the Ph.D. degree in Neurobiology include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Transitional Neuroscience (NBIO 723), Communicating Scientific Results (NBIO 850) and Statistics for Lab Scientists (BBSP 710).
+Courses required for the Ph.D. degree in Neuroscience include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Transitional Neuroscience (NBIO 723), Communicating Scientific Results (NBIO 850), Statistics for Lab Scientists (BBSP 710) and Neuroscience Seminar Series (NBIO 893).
 Students are also required to choose and complete two electives most relevant to their thesis work.
-The Courses menu lists descriptions of these core courses of the Neurobiology Curriculum, as well as popular elective topics taken by students.
+The Courses menu lists descriptions of these core courses of the Neuroscience Curriculum, as well as popular elective topics taken by students.
 Additional elective courses in Biochemistry, Statistics, Molecular Biology, Physiology, etc., are available to compensate specific deficiencies or enhance training.
 It is the current philosophy of the Curriculum faculty that students should receive a broad exposure to as many aspects of Neuroscience as reasonable, from molecules and genetics, through systems, behavior and human diseases of the nervous system.

-First year students (BBSP) planning to join Neurobiology typically enroll in NBIO 722 and 723.
+First year students (BBSP) planning to join Neuroscience typically enroll in NBIO 722 and 723.
 Also in year one, students take formal instruction in statistics and scientific ethics.
-Occasionally, BBSP students take courses in cell biology, genetics, or pharmacology and decide to enroll in Neurobiology.
+Occasionally, BBSP students take courses in cell biology, genetics, or pharmacology and decide to enroll in Neuroscience.
 In this case students are still required to take NBIO 722 and 723 in year two of the program.
 Elective requirements are waved for these students.
 MD/ PhD students joining NBIO will take NBIO 722 and 723 when they begin PhD work after the 2nd year of medical school.
-Block 6 of 723 and elective requirements are waved for MD/PhD students.
+Block 5 and 6 of 723 and elective requirements are waived for MD/PhD students.

 NBIO 722/723 Molecular & Cellular Neuroscience & Systems and Translational Neuroscience